 In addition to our monthly ambassador, we also have a

 This week's star is Nicholas Gelish

 Previously, we have had Bella Clinton, Harper Albanese, Allie Wolken,

 During this season of Lent, we are actively praying, learning, and trying to remember our Lenten promises to better ourselves.
-The students have begun practicing for their Lenten prayer service on Thursday, March 30th, and they are doing a great job!
 Lent is a time of reflection on the passion of Jesus; 40 days in which we reflect on the hugeness of what our Salvation is and the plan that God had for each of us through Jesus.
 The children will continue to learn about this wonderful season during our liturgical year and will share the concepts of prayer, fasting, and almsgiving.
-Students made Lenten crosses which are hanging in our classroom, next to their Lenten promises.
+Students made Lenten crosses which are hanging in outside our classroom, next to their Lenten promises.
 In addition, they are coloring a booklet and learning about the Stations of the Cross and Jesus' suffering, death, and resurrection.

 The students performed beautifully at their Lenten prayer service last Thursday.
 They were prayerful and reverent, and the growth that was shown was tremendous!
 Great job, K-1 and K-2!